joalla/discogs_client/docs/source/writing_docs.md

 ## Build the Documentation

 After your changes are complete, you can build the documentation by running the ```make html``` command.
 This will build the documentation in the ```docs/build/html``` directory.

 Please note that as of this writing, Python 3.10 will not work.
-Please use Python Python >=3.6 and <=3.9 when building the documentation.
+Please use Python Python >=3.8 when building the documentation.

 Check the command line input to make sure no errors occurred.
 If there is an error, fix it, and re-run the command.
 You can ignore warnings similar to this one: